kaitokidi/0hgame/README.md

 The rules:

-	1- no one talk about fight club
+	1- No one talk about fight club (?)

 	2- DO NOT TOUCH BLACK THINGS IF YOU DONT WANT TO START AGAIN

-	3- try to reach the other side of the window to window
+	3- Try to reach the other side of the window to became the king of the penguins

 	4- Enjoy it. (it is a rule, so if you are not enjoying the game is because you are not following the rules)